 There is a demand for energy efficiency that must happen, and a need for them to be deep retrofits across the board.

-There are several proposals made by Nina Dodge that are intended to orient DCSEU to work better with the policies already in place in DC and with other players within efficiency programs.
+Prior to today’s meeting, Nina Dodge sent around several proposals that are intended to orient DCSEU to work better with the policies already in place in DC and with other players within efficiency programs.

-Nina Dodge identified a number or recommendations to either change practices, in efforts to eliminate items that do not belong in a contract and performance metrics to better align overtime.
+She identified a number of recommendations to change practices, in efforts to eliminate items that do not belong in the contract and to get the performance metrics to better align overtime, to support deep energy retrofits and thereby support the BEPS program.

-deep energy retrofits to support BEPS.
-Working group thinks there are three options worth considering.
+The working group of Nina Dodge, Cliff Majersik and Rachel Gold thinks there are three options worth considering.
 As follows:

 Current benchmarks are focused on the life cycles with 5-year metric for saving as well as for greenhouse gases.
 Working group recommends shifting one or more of the metrics which are currently focused on the 5-year life cycle to a lifetime savings metric.